Atbash-Labs/plcprocessing/README.md

-# CODESYS DevOps Tools
+# PLC DevOps Tools

-A complete DevOps toolchain for CODESYS PLC projects: export, diff, merge, and import with full support for additions, modifications, and deletions.
+A complete DevOps toolchain for PLC projects supporting both **CODESYS** and **Rockwell/Allen-Bradley** platforms.
+Export, diff, merge, and import with full support for additions, modifications, and deletions.

 ## Why These Tools?